Ashutosh-Masulkar/trade-data/README.md

 We don't use industry_id for the USEEIO or BEA values since neither refer to their data as Industry.
 (Though it is NAICS industry categories with minor modifications.)

-Hence, for easy table names with the Exiobase data we use "industry" (5-char) and "commodity" (6-char).
+Hence, for easy table names with the Exiobase data, we use "industry" (5-char) and "commodity" (6-char).

 There are too many meanings for "sector" to warrant giving it a table. "beasummary" is more clear.